edolnx/buildah-riscv_dev/README.md

 The containers are designed to be used with podman and are designed to be run rootless.
 If you are running on MacOS or Windows, you will need [podman desktop](https://podman-desktop.io) installed.
 Both amd64 (x86_64) and arm64 (Aarch64) builds are provided at [quay.io/edolnx/riscv_dev](https://quay.io/repository/edolnx/riscv_dev).
 Note that the container is large (around 3G) but includes all the necessary tools and is much faster than building all the tools yourself if you are not making changes to the tooling environment.
 The easiest way to use the container is to be within something like the sail-riscv repository and run:

-`podman run -ti -v .:/root/work quay.io/edolnx/riscv_dev:latest /bin/bash -i`
+`podman run -ti -v $(pwd):/work quay.io/edolnx/riscv_dev:latest /bin/bash -i`

-After the container downloads, you will be given a prompt within the container lke `[root@a30692197e9a /]#` from there you can `cd /root/work` and then build the codebase with a simple `make`.
+After the container downloads, you will be given a prompt within the container lke `[root@a30692197e9a /]#` from there you can `cd work` and then build the codebase with a simple `make`.
 The output will be stored on your local disk, and typing `exit` will end the container session.

 ## Notes on security